osgi/osgi.enroute.site/_tutorial_maven/310-central.md

 		        index               =       ${build}/central.json

 This repository definition defines 2 plugins.
 The _wrapper_ and the _jpm repository_.
 The jpm repository communicates with the central server.
 The function of the [Wrapper Plugin] is to provide OSGi metadata for the downloaded archives.

+We only need 1 wrapper for all possible Maven Bnd Repository plugins.
+Make sure you only define the wrapper once.

 ## Configuring the Plugin for Maven Central